Turmeric Benefits Fight Against Disease:

 To get the most turmeric benefits, I also add in some black pepper as curcuminoid anti-oxidants are absorbed and utilized more effectively with the use of good fats like coconut oil, olive oil or butter and black pepper.
 This turmeric zucchini soup here is a great example of this.

 While turmeric and curcumin are not FDA approved to prevent, treat, mitigate or cure any chronic disease, my research and experience with it proves that it can be a helpful tool to improve overall health.
 If you choose to supplement with turmeric or curcumin to improve your health be sure to discuss this with your physician.

 When it comes to turmeric supplementation, I am a huge fan of taking supplemental turmeric in a fermented form with other warming digestive supporting such as black pepper that enhance the absorption of the curcuminoids.
-This is why I use the Organic Turmeric product from Ancient Nutrition.
+This is why I use the Organic Turmeric product from True Immunity Organics.
 The fermented form of turmeric activates unique compounds and allows for better assimilation of the beneficial curcuminoids.

-Organic turmeric is a powerful blend of high dose organic turmeric extract, turmeric root and black pepper fruit to reduce inflammation throughout the body and support its ability to adapt to stress.
+This organic turmeric is a powerful blend of high dose organic turmeric extract, fermented turmeric root and black pepper fruit to reduce inflammation throughout the body and support healthy joints and mobility.